 Assistant professor Antionette Gayle is the camp’s director.
 She too highlighted the importance of CEC’s support.

 “Having CEC as the main sponsor of UCCI’s STEM camp is an incredible partnership,” Gayle said.
 “We have been working with them since the inception of the STEM Carib Conference in 2012.
 CEC’s generosity and enthusiasm allows us to continue to offer this amazing learning experience to Cayman families.
 With their continued support, it enables us to produce unique curriculum at an affordable cost.”

 To register, click here.
 Space is limited and registration closes Friday, 24 July.

 About Enterprise Cayman

 Enterprise Cayman, is a workforce development bureau and partnership between CEC and the Cayman Islands Government that was established in 2012.
-Enterprise Cayman’s primary focus has been to help young Caymanians, including those who wish to retool for a career change, acquire the skills they need to fill the jobs that are being created within Cayman’s three SEZs – Cayman Tech City, Cayman Commodities & Derivatives City, and Cayman Maritime & Aviation City.
+Enterprise Cayman’s primary focus has been to help young Caymanians, including those who wish to retool for a career change, acquire the skills they need to fill the jobs that are being created within Cayman’s three SEZs – Cayman Tech City, Cayman Commodities & Derivatives Centre, and Cayman Maritime & Aviation City.